SarahU/TrueFilmData/README.md

 I think this is acceptable especially if you know that the file sizes will be fairly uniform.
 To optimise this, you would be able to make use of threads (in a multi-threaded language) to perform different processes (ie reading from files, transforming, writing to output from a queue).

+I purposefully go record by record and use `find` to retrieve the url & abstract.
+This could certainly be optimised but I think this paradigm is easier ti understand for someone reading the code as opposed to building up the records outside of the reading of each line.